Milo Ventimiglia Says Drinking Will Cause Jack Issues: Could It Be How He Dies?

-Tonight it is time for a new episode of This Is Us and Milo Ventimiglia, who plays Jack, is speaking out and teasing some of what is going on.
-Everyone realizes that Jack just started drinking again and of course, this is not a good thing.
+Tonight, it is time for a new episode of This Is Us and Milo Ventimiglia, who plays Jack, is speaking out and teasing some of what is going on.
+Everyone realizes that Jack just started drinking again, and of course, this is not a good thing.
 Milo Ventimiglia spoke to EW and shared his thoughts on Jack starting to drink again and a few other things that are going on in the show’s last two episodes of the season.

-Milo shared that tonight on the show a lot of the characters will be at a point where they have really big decisions to make about their lives.
+Milo shared that tonight on the show, a lot of the characters will be at a point where they have really big decisions to make about their lives.
 His character Jack and his wife Rebecca are being pulled in opposite directions.
-Rebecca wants to go out on tour leaving him behind with all three kids.
+Rebecca wants to go out on tour, leaving him behind with all three kids.

 Can't wait for THIS to happen! ❤ #ThisIsUs @MiloVentimiglia #RonCephasJones pic.twitter.com/03aFaJIFny